claireh333/Slot-Machine/README.md

 # Slot-Machine
-A slot machine program you can play until your out of money
+A slot machine program you can play until you're out of money